Oklahoma

 Preliminary determination: As noted above, the 2019 legislation provided for a preliminary determination as to whether a person’s criminal record would be disqualifying.
 Each licensing entity was directed to respond to a request within 60 days and charge no more than $95. § 4000.1(F), (G).
 The 2022 law fortified this provision by making the preliminary determination binding, except in the event of a subsequent conviction or pending criminal charges. § 4000.1(H).

-2. Oklahoma is the only state in the country that still requires its governor to approve all prison releases by parole or commutation.
-As a result, until quite recently, the Oklahoma governor granted hundreds of commutations annually.
-Both forms of discretionary release have dropped dramatically since 2004, and the Oklahoma legislature recently authorized the Parole Board to release certain less serious offenders without the requirement of the governor’s signature.
+- Oklahoma is the only state in the country that still requires its governor to approve all prison releases by parole or commutation.
+As a result, the Oklahoma governor grants hundreds of commutations annually.
+Both forms of discretionary release have dropped in recent years, and the Oklahoma legislature authorized the Parole Board to release certain less serious offenders without the requirement of the governor’s signature.